Christopher Greene: Early life and education

 Greene and Anna would have nine children together.
 When Greene's father died in 1761, Greene inherited the family's mill estate and ran the business until he became an officer in the Continental Army.
 He served in the Rhode Island Legislature from 1772 to 1774.
 Greene was chosen a lieutenant of the Kentish Guards 1774.

-Career

-Marching north in revolution
+American Revolutionary War

 On May 3, 1775, he was appointed a major in Varnum's Regiment by the Rhode Island legislature.
 He was given command of a company and marched to Cambridge, Massachusetts and became part of the Army of Observation in support of the rebellion against British rule.

 In September 1775, George Washington put Major Greene in charge of a battalion in Cambridge under the command of Colonel Benedict Arnold.
 Greene's battalion was part of Arnold's expedition through present-day Maine to attack the British garrison at Quebec.
 In the assault on that city on December 31, 1775, Greene led a detachment of troops, and, after Arnold was wounded, Greene was taken prisoner by the British.
 He was exchanged after eight months' confinement in August 1776.